Wednesday, February 5, 2025

 April 2012

-My diaphragm stopped working and was paralyzed.
+My diaphragm had stopped working.

 I will never forget the voice that saved my life.